en

 Adhesion of silicone sealants

-What has to be taken into account regarding the adhesion of silicone sealants such as OTTOSEAL® S 100 and S 105 on sanitary acrylic?
+What should be considered regarding the adhesion of silicone sealants such as OTTOSEAL® S 100 and S 105 to sanitary acrylic?

-The sanitary acrylic must be pre-treated with Cleanprimer 1101 to achieve an optimal adhesion.
+The adhesive surfaces of the sanitary acrylic must be pre-treated with Cleanprimer 1101 to achieve optimum adhesion.

 Maintenance joints